Updated: Oct 16

 That same day Pharaoh gave this order to the slave drivers and overseers in charge of the people: You are no longer to supply the people with straw for making bricks; let them go and gather their own straw.
 But require them to make the same number of bricks as before; don’t reduce the quota.
 They are lazy; that is why they are crying out, ‘Let us go and sacrifice to our God.’
 Make the work harder for the people so that they keep working and pay no attention to lies - Exodus 5:6-9.

 What do you do when God ask of you to do something, and you are met with a bad outcome?
 Do you quit?
 Do you get discouraged?
 Or do you keep going?
 Choosing the last choice which is 'keep going' is the best choice because anything you do for God is foolproof.
 It is incapable of failing.
-And anything God says will happen (see Isaiah 55:11).
+And anything God says will happen (Isaiah 55:11).

-Moses and Aaron were in a tough situation.
-Moses was minding his business when God asked him to do something.
-Moses did not want to do what God ask but eventually he reluctantly complied.
+Before God called Moses, he was minding his business and living his life when God asked him to do something.
+Moses did not want to do what God ask at first but eventually he reluctantly complied.
 After complying he received a backlash.
-What would you have done if you were Moses?
+And things got worse for the people he was asked to save.

 Then the Lord said to Moses, “Now you will see what I will do to Pharaoh: Because of my mighty hand he will let them go; because of my mighty hand he will drive them out of his country.
 God also said to Moses, “I am the Lord" - Exodus 6:1-2.

-God told Moses because of the promise He made before Moses was born with Abraham, Isaac, and Jacob here is what He is going to do.
+God remembers His promises (Exodus 6:5).
+God told Moses because of the promise He made, before Moses was born, with Abraham, Isaac, and Jacob here is what He is going to do.
 Then God proceeded to tell Moses what He will do which is free and save His people.

 God's promises stand the test of time and travels through generations.
 His promises cannot go anywhere but to the place called fulfillment.
 Time does not matter, what He says must happen.
 It will get done.